-|U Medvidku is a traditional Czech beer hall style pub, located close to both the Old Town Square
+|U Medvidku is a traditional Czech beer hall located just a few minutes walk from both the Old Town Square and Wenceslas Square.

 U Medvidku dates from 1466.
 It operated as a brewery (and cabaret venue) for nearly 500 years, before being converted into a pub in the 20th century.